theoDep/theoDep/README.md

 ### <div align="center">I'm Theo, a full-time full-stack developer 👨‍💻 learning since 2022 🚀</div>

-- 🌱 I’m currently working on my React and Symfony skills
+- 🌱 I’m currently working on my React and Node JS skills

 - 🦾 At the moment I'm going all in on algorithms courses